 - Storage of samples and possible use for ethically-approved research

-It may take a number of days before the doctor has formally declared you fit to donate and signed the final donor clearance forms but you will be in close contact with your donor centre coordinator between the work-up and the collection and kept informed of the next steps.
-It is important that you inform the donor coordinator if you become unwell (eg if you contract a cold or the flu during this time) so that appropriate steps can be taken.
+It may take a number of days before the doctor has formally declared you fit to donate and signed the final donor clearance forms.
+We will stay in close contact with you to keep you up informed of the next steps.
+It is important that you inform us at this point if you become unwell (eg if you contract a cold or the flu during this time) so that appropriate steps can be taken.